himeshsiriwardana/docs-is/en/identity-server/7.1.0/docs/get-started/about-this-release.md

 # About this Release

-{{product_name}} 7.1.0 is the latest release, succeeding WSO2 Identity Server 7.0.0, with enhanced features, improvements, and fixes.
+{{product_name}} 7.1.0 is the latest release, succeeding WSO2 Identity Server 7.0.0, with enhanced features, improvements, and fixes. testing

 ## What's new in this release?